s5k6/shelltalk/Why_the_Shell.md

 ⇒ Wait for your children lest they become zombies.

-It was an established technique to fight zombies with a double fork.
+It was an established technique to fight zombies with a **double fork**.
 Alternatively, explicitly ignore SIGCHLD.
-The shell reacts to SIGCHLD to reap zombies as soon as possible, and reports before printing the next prompt:
+The shell reacts to SIGCHLD to reap zombies as soon as possible, and only reports before printing the next prompt:

     $ sleep 1 &
     $                 # wait more than 1 second, then hit Return